Chair Befrienders Worldwide

 For a number of years, David has been involved with Befrienders Worldwide, being a member of the team that organised and presented the International Training Event as part of the Samaritan’s annual York conference, and was an active member of the team that organised the international conference in Thailand in 2008.
 He has supported centres in various countries and various ways whilst being a member of the training group, and has visited centres in the US, Thailand, Malaysia, and Spain.

 He became BW Training coordinator in March 2014.
 He shares his London home with his partner, and their rescued spaniel.

 Oscar has worked in IT for many years developing computers system for a wide variety of businesses.
 He started helping out Befrienders Worldwide by managing its website a few years ago.
-He was then co-opted as treasurer and now manages the finances of the organisation.

 Oscar is married to Claire, a teacher and they have three children.

 I'm a PhD in Social Sciences (Psychology) and I'm the Chairman of the Board of Youth Line in Lithuania.
 I'm teaching and working as a researcher in Vilnius University and have a private practice as a clinical psychologist.

 I was a volunteer in Youth Line from 1999 to 2002 and spent more than 1,000 hours taking calls.
 I also was a president of Lithuanian Telephone Emergency Services form 2007 to 2013.

 I think that volunteering in Youth Line shaped me personally and professionally a lot.
 Actually, before joining Youth Line in my teenage years I called Youth Line and was supported during a very difficult time for me.
 I'm grateful for that and want to give back while volunteering as a trustee both in Youth Line and Befrienders Worldwide.

 I'm married to my wife Irma and have two children.